dorumrr/console-log-timestamp/README.md

-# @dorumrr/console-log-timestamp
+# console-log-timestamp

-Automatically adds a timestamp prefix to console.log()
+Automatically adds timestamp prefix to all console.log()

 From:
 ```bash